 Core Course Descriptions

-Teaching Methodologies for the Foreign Language Classroom (82-793) [9 units]This course includes a survey of pedagogical theory and practice in foreign and second language instruction, with a primary emphasis on American contexts, but with some intercultural components where applicable (traditional language instruction in classrooms in Germany or China, for example, and how those conventions might affect learner perception of contemporary American practice).
-Methodologies surveyed might include grammar-based instruction, the audio-lingual method, Total Physical Response, topical-functional architectures, communicative, constructivist, and interactionist approaches.
-The course is taught in tandem with 82-893 Teaching Modern Languages and Cultures (see below) which allows for multiple observations of experienced teachers in different target-language contexts.
+Teaching Methodologies for the Foreign Language Classroom (82-793) [9 units]This course includes a survey of pedagogical theory and practice in foreign and second language instruction, with a primary emphasis on American contexts, but with some intercultural components where applicable (traditional language instruction in classrooms in Germany and China, for example, and how those conventions might affect learner perception of contemporary American practice).
+Methodologies surveyed might include grammar-based instruction; the audio-lingual method; Total Physical Response; topical-functional architectures; and communicative, constructivist, and interactionist approaches.
+The course is taught in tandem with 82-893 Teaching Modern Languages and Cultures (see below), which allows for multiple observations of experienced teachers in different target-language contexts.

 Elective Course List

 The elective list is intended to offer the potential for students with primary interest in any of the four program foci (SLA, Language Pedagogy, Cultural Studies, Technology-Enhanced Learning) to do further study in that area of interest, or to branch out into language-related courses in other disciplines, especially in psychology and linguistics.

 - Individual Differences in Second Language Learning (82-889, ML)